Boston University, Boston, MA

-My teaching interests span nineteenth- and twentieth-century Europe.
-I offer survey courses on Europe between the French Revolution and the present: Revolution and Reform: Europe in the Nineteenth Century begins in the late eighteenth century and ends with the outbreak of World War I, while Revolution, Dictatorship, and Death: Europe in the Twentieth Century covers World War I until the 1990s.
-Modern Germany offers a more focused look at arguably the most dramatic history of Europe's modern era, that of the German states from the late eighteenth century until present.
+My teaching interests span eighteenth- to twenty-first-century Europe.
+I offer survey courses on Europe between the French Revolution and the present: Revolution and Reform: Europe in the Nineteenth Century begins in the late eighteenth century and ends with the outbreak of World War I; Revolution, Dictatorship, and Death: Europe in the Twentieth Century covers World War I until the 1990s.
+Dictatorship, Division, and Democracy in Modern German History focuses on the most dramatic history of Europe's modern era, that of the German states from the late eighteenth century until present.
 European Sexualities, cross-listed with the Women's, Gender and Sexuality Studies program, explores the multivalent meanings of sexuality across the modern European era.
 My seminars include The Politics of Memory in Modern European History and Race in Modern Europe, the latter of which is cross-listed with Africana Studies.
 My Connections course, titled Europe-America, treats European and American relations and (mis)perceptions.
 While directing the F&M in Paris study abroad program, I focused on French history, politics, and culture : http://fandmparis.blogspot.fr/

 Boston University Summer School, Summer 1994: Instructor for World History I.